 - Slow Cooker Butternut Squash and Turkey Chili

 Make sure you subscribe to my email list to get all my new recipes delivered right to your inbox!

 - 3 cups cooked, unseasoned, mashed or pureed butternut squash

 - 2 teaspoons chili powder

 - 1 teaspoon salt

-Place a generous amount of filling in each flour tortilla and roll tightly.
+- Place a generous amount of filling in each tortilla and roll tightly (warm the tortillas to make rolling easier if you need to).
 Place in baking dish and pour remaining enchilada sauce over the top.
 Sprinkle with remaining 1 cup of cheese.

 - Bake, uncovered, 10 - 15 minutes, until bubbly.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.